Durham PreK Application Process

 At this time, Durham PreK only serves 4-year-olds.
 However, please visit our Family Resources page for assistance in finding child care for your younger children.

 All Durham PreK sites provide high-quality education that supports healthy social-emotional, physical and academic development.
-Children will learn positive social behaviors, emotional regulation and understanding and academic concepts through play, inquiry and other academic activities.
+Children will learn positive social behaviors, emotional regulation and academic concepts through play, inquiry and other academic activities.